erjosito/azure-networking-lab/README.md

 Output omitted
 </pre>

 At this point communication between the VMs should be possible, flowing through the NVA.
 Note that ICMP will still not work, but in this case, this is due to the fact that at this point in time, the Azure Load Balancer is not able to balance ICMP traffic, just TCP or UDP traffic (as configured by the load balancing rules, that require a TCP or a UDP port), so Pings do not even reach the NVAs.
-Check ping!!!!!
 If you go back to the Putty window, you can verify that ping to the neighbor VM in the same subnet still does not work, but SSH does.

 <pre lang="...">